ect123/temp-map-projections/content/diffs-geo-proj.md

 - a system which spans the entire globe
 - uses latitude and longitude
 - based on angles measured on a sphere, usually expressed in degrees
-- not reliable for calculating distance
+- not reliable for measuring distance or area because degrees of longitude are not constant

 <figure>